Bill Alves - Current Courses

 - Music 88 - Introduction to Computer Music.

 This course will cover the basics of using a general purpose computer to generate and manipulate digital sounds.
-The primary software used will be csound on a Macintosh, though compilation on faster Unix machines will also be available.
-While this course will not concentrate on MIDI instruments, their integration with computer-generated sound files will be explored.
-A background in computers is helpful, but not required.
-The artistic applications of computer music technologies will also be discussed, and, while a background in music will be helpful for this, it is also not required.
+The primary software used will be Csound, though we will also make use of MIDI software and digital multitrack recording.
+A background in coding is helpful, but not required.
+We will also consider the artistic applications of computer music technologies, though a background in music also not required.
 Most of the coursework will consist of short hands-on projects as well as a major final project.
-The final project is generally a computer music composition or realization, but other possibilities will be offered for those students who do not feel comfortable composing.
-Enrollment limited to 25.

 - Music 104 - Music Since 1900.